Lidewey/Lidewey.github.io/1Themodel.md

 to their optimum level that corresponds to a mark-up over marginal costs.
 Consequently, wages, which affect production costs, affect directly prices.
 Prices have in return an impact on wages because of they are indexed on the consumer price.
-Production costs are also directly affected by prices via the cost of intermediate consumptions and of investment.</p>
+Production costs are also directly affected by prices via the cost of intermediate consumptions and of investment. <br>

-<p>This dynamic between wages, cost and prices affects the demand through several
+&nbsp &nbsp &nbsp This dynamic between wages, cost and prices affects the demand through several canals.
-canals.
 Wages affect the household consumption because they are an important part of their income.
 Prices and cost affect profits and thus sectors’ debts level.
 But they affect the households’ consumption and investment too because they finance a part of the private debt